DapperLib/Dapper/Readme.md

 Features
 --------
-Dapper is a [single file](https://github.com/SamSaffron/dapper-dot-net/blob/master/Dapper%20NET40/SqlMapper.cs) you can drop in to your project that will extend your IDbConnection interface.
+Dapper is a [NuGet library](https://www.nuget.org/packages/Dapper) that you can add in to your project that will extend your `IDbConnection` interface.

 It provides 3 helpers: